Pete Weber (bowler): PBA Tour

-Along with Mike Aulby, Norm Duke, and Walter Ray Williams Jr., Pete is one of only four bowlers to have won at least one standard PBA Tour title in four different decades (1980s, 1990s, 2000s and 2010s).
-However, a feat that sets him apart from his contemporaries is that he's won a U.S. Open title in the same four consecutive decades, specifically in 1988, 1991, 2004, 2007, and 2012.
+Along with Mike Aulby, Parker Bohn III, Norm Duke, and Walter Ray Williams Jr., Weber is one of only five bowlers to have won at least one standard PBA Tour title in four different decades (1980s, 1990s, 2000s and 2010s).
+However, a feat that sets him apart from his contemporaries is that he has won a U.S. Open title in the same four consecutive decades, specifically in 1988, 1991, 2004, 2007, and 2012.

 Weber joined his father in the PBA Hall of Fame in 1998, and he became a member of the United States Bowling Congress Hall of Fame in 2002.
 His career PBA Tour earnings of over $4 million (through the 2019 season) place him second all-time, behind only all-time titles leader Walter Ray Williams, Jr. Weber and Williams are the only two PBA bowlers to have topped the $4 million mark in career earnings.
 Weber owns 48 PBA Regional titles, the most all-time, in addition to four PBA50 Regional titles.

 Weber was ranked 4th on the PBA's 2008 list of "50 Greatest Players of the Last 50 Years," one place behind his father.

 At age 58, Weber participated in World Series of Bowling XII and made the Round of 16 match play at the 2021 PBA Scorpion Championship.
 Prior to match play on March 17, he announced that this would be his last event as an active national PBA Tour member, choosing to focus on Regional and PBA50 Tour events.
 As he completed his bowling that day, Weber said to the FloBowling cameras:

-"It's been an honor and a privilege to be part of the Professional Bowlers Association for 41 years.
+It's been an honor and a privilege to be part of the Professional Bowlers Association for 41 years.
 I appreciate all the fans I have, who hate me or love me.
 You watched.
-That's all you could do."
+That's all you could do.

 Over his 41-year PBA Tour career, Weber made the final match 67 times, going 37–30 in those matches, and made the top five 152 times (second all-time).

+Despite being 38 years old at the turn of the century, Weber ranked #11 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.
+Said PBA.com writer Nolan Hughes: "Weber notched just 54 top-five finishes post-2000, ranking 13th among all players, yet only five players won more than Weber's four majors.
+That sums up the latter half of Weber's transcendent career.
+Even when his body didn't allow him to be the consistent force he once was, he rose to the occasion in the game's biggest moments.